LerinaMM/bee_friendly_plants/README.md

 # 💾 The Data
 You have assembled information on the plants and bees research in a file called plants_and_bees.csv.
 Each row represents a sample that was taken from a patch of land where the plant species were being studied.

-# Column	   Description

-sample_id - The ID number of the sample taken.

-species_num	- The number of different bee species in the sample.

-date - Date the sample was taken.

-season - Season during sample collection ("early.season" or "late.season").

-site - Name of collection site.

-native_or_non -	Whether the sample was from a native or non-native plant.

-sampling - The sampling method.

-plant_species -	The name of the plant species the sample was taken from.
-None indicates the sample was taken from the air.

-time - The time the sample was taken.

-bee_species -	The bee species in the sample.

-sex	- The gender of the bee species.

-specialized_on - The plant genus the bee species preferred.

-parasitic -	Whether or not the bee is parasitic (0:no, 1:yes).

-nesting - The bees nesting method.

-status - The status of the bee species.

-nonnative_bee -	Whether the bee species is native or not (0:no, 1:yes).

 | Column     | Description              |
 |------------|--------------------------|
 | `sample_id` | The ID number of the sample taken. |